Industry and User Information

 Qualified Lead Paleontologists List for Fossil Impact Assessments

-The BC Fossil Management Office (FMO) is compiling a list of paleontologists who hold the necessary qualifications to lead fossil impact assessments as the Lead Paleontologist.
+The BC Fossil Management Office (FMO) has compiled a list of paleontologists who hold the necessary qualifications to lead fossil impact assessments as the Lead Paleontologist.

 This list is intended as a convenience for proponents who require the services of a Lead Paleontologist and is not a prerequisite to work as a Lead Paleontologist in B.C.
 Unlisted paleontologists may also be qualified, and if so, may conduct FIAs.